enso-org/enso-archive/docs/types/types.md

 >
 > - Greatly expand on the reasoning and theory behind the two exception models.
 > - Explain why broken values serve the GUI well.
+> - Explain how this can all be typed.

 ### Async Exceptions